PK-TMRepo/Portfolio/README.md

 ## 👋 Welcome to My GitHub!
 Hi!
-Hi!
 I’m Piotrek, a licensed architect actively working in building design and BIM, as well as a certified manual tester.
 I’m interested in testing applications, exploring AI solutions, and creating AI tools for the AEC industry.
 Let’s collaborate or share ideas! 🚀

  ## 📂 Manual Testing Portfolio